onlyquake/xonotic-wiki/Compiling_In_Windows.markdown

     exit

-But keep this one open, we’re going to use it some more.
+But keep this one open, we're going to use it some more.

 To close a MinGW Shell, just type

     exit

-But keep this one open, we’re going to use it some more.
+But keep this one open, we're going to use it some more.

 Step 2: downloading the Xonotic source files
 --------------------------------------------

-In this step, we will clone the Xonotic git repositories inside MinGW’s install directory.
+In this step, we will clone the Xonotic git repositories inside MinGW's install directory.

 In your MinGW Shell, type

     git clone git://git.xonotic.org/xonotic/xonotic.git

-This will clone the base repository, which contains a script called “`all`” that will manage the subrepositories.
+This will clone the base repository, which contains a script called "`all`" that will manage the subrepositories.
 I will call this script `./all` to avoid confusion, as this is how we will be using it in the terminal.

 Next, type